9

 Three craft breweries in the area worthy of your time:

-• Yards Brewing (Spacious modern facility 6 long blocks north of the Liberty Bell.)
+If you’re touring the Old City, Yards Brewing has a spacious modern facility 6 long blocks north of the Liberty Bell.

 • Crime and Punishment Brewery (Industrial taproom with Russian foods 1 mile north of the Philadelphia Museum of Art, home of the famous Rocky steps)